12 Interesting Facts About Texas

 • Prairies & Lakes

-Each of these regions has a different type of landscape, making Texas one of Americas’s most diverse states in that regard.
+Each of these regions has a different type of landscape, making Texas America’s most diverse state in that regard.

 6. Home to One of America’s Top Zoos

-The Dallas Zoo is a great place to go for the whole family.
+The Dallas Zoo is an excellent destination for the whole family.
 It’s one of the top 10 zoos in the nation.

 The zoo is packed to the brim with fascinating animals and exciting exhibits.
-It also allows you to get up close and personal with some animals; one example is feeding the giraffes.
+It also allows you to get up close and personal with some animals, such as feeding the giraffes.

 Another can’t-miss activity at the Dallas Zoo is the Monorail Safari.
 This tour takes you on a ride with a bird’s eye view of various African habitats and the animals they’re home to.

-As you go along the tour, the guide gives you interesting facts about the animals around you.
+As you proceed along the tour, the guide provides you with interesting facts about the animals around you.
 Also, if you’ve never seen a koala in real life, visiting the Dallas Zoo is the perfect chance to change that!

-7. Texas Is Ranked 3rd in Most Universities in America
+7. Texas Is Ranked 3rd in the Most Universities in America

 When it comes to higher education, Texas is one of the premier states in the country.
 It boasts the third-highest number of higher education institutions of any state in America, trailing only California and New York.

-The Lone Star State has 218 institutions of higher education.135 of these are 4-year universities, and the rest are 2-year institutions such as community and junior colleges.
+The Lone Star State has 218 institutions of higher education.
+One hundred thirty-five of these are four-year universities, and the rest are two-year institutions, such as community and junior colleges.

 Additionally, completing your higher education in Texas is relatively cheap.
 With an average in-state annual tuition fee of $11,500, Texas is among the top 20 most affordable states regarding the cost of higher education.